 EMPLOYERS CAN avoid value assessments based on the Quality-Adjusted Life Year (QALY), such as those conducted by the Institute for Clinical and Economic Research (ICER).
 Don't use these discriminatory metrics when designing a formulary or assigning drugs to tiers.

-to view a short video about QALYbased value assessments.
+Scan the QR code to view a short video about QALYbased value assessments.